RedShuhart/csp-framework/README.md

 #### Pruning Scheme
-By default no pruning is done. you can select a pruning scheme by passing one of the 3 options to `pruneScheme` parameter:
+By default no pruning is done.
+You can select a pruning scheme by passing one of the 3 options to `pruneScheme` parameter:
 * `ForwardChecking`
 * `PartialLookAhead`
 * `FullLookAhead`